-ADCETRIS® (brentuximab vedotin) is indicated for treatment of patients with:
+ADCETRIS® (brentuximab vedotin) is indicated for the treatment of:

 Important Safety Information

-Progressive multifocal leukoencephalopathy (PML): JC virus infection resulting in PML and death can occur in patients receiving ADCETRIS.
+PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY (PML): JC virus infection resulting in PML and death can occur in ADCETRIS-treated patients.

 - Tumor lysis syndrome: Closely monitor patients with rapidly proliferating tumor and high tumor burden.

-- Pulmonary toxicity: Events of noninfectious pulmonary toxicity including pneumonitis, interstitial lung disease, and acute respiratory distress syndrome (ARDS), some with fatal outcomes, have been reported.
-Monitor patients for signs and symptoms of pulmonary toxicity, including cough and dyspnea.
+- Pulmonary toxicity: Fatal and serious events of noninfectious pulmonary toxicity, including pneumonitis, interstitial lung disease, and acute respiratory distress syndrome have been reported.
+Monitor patients for signs and symptoms, including cough and dyspnea.
 In the event of new or worsening pulmonary symptoms, hold ADCETRIS dosing during evaluation and until symptomatic improvement.

-Concomitant use of strong CYP3A4 inhibitors or inducers, or P-gp inhibitors, has the potential to affect the exposure to monomethyl auristatin E (MMAE).
+Concomitant use of strong CYP3A4 inhibitors or inducers has the potential to affect the exposure to monomethyl auristatin E (MMAE).